This is an intermediate-level course that focuses on ScyllaDB drivers and how to use them for application development.

 This course was designed with application developers and architects in mind.

-Besides ease of use, the main features of these drivers are:
+Besides ease of use, the main features of ScyllaDB drivers are:

 1. Paging Support: Fetching each page from the same coordinator node, which can cache the state.
 This results in better throughput and lower latencies.